 H.265 (also known as HEVC or H265) is a modern and efficient video codec capable of high-efficiency video compression.
-Due to licensing requirements, its availability in browsers is limited, but there are ways to enable and use it.
+Due to licensing requirements, its availability in browsers is limited, but support is improving.

 H.265/HEVC Browser Support